Approach

 TL;DR

-Standard due diligence misses the AI layer entirely.
-Tech-only DD catches the technology but ignores adoption readiness.
-AI-augmented DD from WorkWise evaluates capabilities, data quality, model risk, and whether the team can actually use what's been built.
+Standard DD misses AI entirely.
+Tech-only DD catches the technology but ignores whether people will use it.
+WorkWise AI DD checks the models, the data, the risks, and whether the team can actually run what's been built.

 Three approaches.
 Different coverage.
 Very different outcomes.
-Here is what each one actually examines, what it misses, and how to pick the right one for your next deal.
+Here's what each one checks, what each one misses, and how to pick the right one for your next deal.

 By Dr. Leigh Coney, Founder of WorkWise Solutions